Nepal to issue passports with third gender for sexual minorities

 "We have changed the passport regulations and will add a third category of gender for those people who do not want to be identified as male or female," Lok Bahadur Thapa, chief of the government’s passport department, told the Thomson Reuters Foundation.

-India's Supreme Court last year recognized the third gender, which lawyers say would apply to all identity documents, including a birth certificate, passport and driving license.
+India's Supreme Court last year recognised the third gender, which lawyers say would apply to all identity documents, including a birth certificate, passport and driving licence.

 In Nepal, activists said the third gender recognition on passports would help tackle widespread discrimination against the country's sexual minorities.